Tere-Parra/Tere-Parra/README.md

     <img src="https://img.shields.io/static/v1?label=|&message=REPO&color=f&style=plastic&logo=github&logo-color=white"/>
   </a>
       </p>
-        <p><strong> The objective of the project is to degrade the colorimetric molecules indigo blue and acid orange 10, whose origin is the waste of the textile industry.
+        <p><strong> The project's objective is to degrade the colorimetric molecules indigo blue and acid orange 10, whose origin is the waste of the textile industry.
         It is currently known from the literature that azoreductases are a family of enzymes with a high potential to degrade a wide variety of polluting compounds </p>
       <p> We applied computational methods to study the binding and stability properties of indigo blue and acid orange 10.
 The azoreductase test was from *Pseudomonas putida*. </p>
     </td>